deamorim2/sdbs/EN-US/spatial_relationships.rst

 ST_Distance and ST_DWithin
 --------------------------

-An extremely common GIS question is "find all the stuff within distance X of this other stuff".
+An extremely common GIS question is:

+  Find all the stuff within distance X of this other stuff

 The ST_Distance_ (geometry A, geometry B) calculates the *shortest* distance between two geometries and returns it as a float.
 This is useful for actually reporting back the distance between objects.